leannejdong/HydraulicNetwork/README.md

     - Test inputs that challenge numerical precision

-    - Additional: fuzz testing may also be appropriate here as it will throw craptons of inputs at our SUT and possibly catch things we didn't think of analytically
+    - Additional: fuzz testing may also be appropriate here as it will throw inputs at our fault and possibly catch things we didn't think of analytically.

     - A good explanation of fuzz testing can be found on the page for American Fuzzy Lop:
 [fuzzy-test](https://afl-1.readthedocs.io/en/latest/)